sinwang20/sinwang20.github.io/_pages/about.md

 I have broad interests in natural language processing and machine learning, including causality, sentiment analysis, text generation, etc.

 I am planning to apply for the PhD program starting in Fall 2024, and any advice would be greatly appreciated.

+> *Before embarking on my PhD journey, I would like to express my deepest gratitude to the individuals who have provided me with invaluable choices and advice*:
+>
+> Jie Zhou, Xuanjing Huang
+> Junjie Ye, Yongheng Liu, Haicang Zhou, Shaowen Wang, Jifan Chen, Kaiqiang Song